Who do you think is the most attractive female anchor on CNN?

 So Van Jones is very, very unhappy.

-Couldn't watch this with his kids, couldn't read about it in a newspaper together.
+He couldn't watch this with his kids, couldn't read about it in the newspaper together.

 I don't believe the communists read the newspaper.